top of page

 Can I fly my drone from the boat?

 Flying a drone from a boat is more challenging than you might imagine.
 That's because the boat is always drifting, which means when launching a drone, you have to immediately fly your aircraft away from the boat without hesitation.
-When recovering a drone, you have to dynamically fly it into the hands of someone to catch it for you.
+When recovering a drone, you have to dynamically fly it into the hands of someone to catch it for you, or even harder, catch it yourself.
 All of this is happening as the boat is pitching and rolling by 5 to 10 degrees.
 The majority of people cannot execute these maneuvers without significant practice.
 For this reason, we don't allow passengers to fly drones on public trips, as it presents significant risk of injury or inconvenience to other passengers.
 If you would like to privately charter one of our boats to focus on drone flying, we are totally fine with that!
 Please bring someone who can assist you in hand launching and catching your drone.

 bottom of page